-We believe connectivity equals opportunity.
-So we are working to ensure that low income and under resourced Kansas City residents have an Internet-connected computer in their homes.
+At Connecting for Good, we believe connectivity equals opportunity.
+So we are working to ensure that under resourced Kansas City residents have an Internet-connected computer in their homes.
 Connectivity all by itself will not close the Digital Divide, however.
-To help people become active digital citizens, we offer three equally important programs to the community —connectivity, affordable computers and digital literacy.
+To help people become active digital citizens, we offer three equally important programs to the community; connectivity, affordable computers and digital literacy training.

-By teaching everyday digital skills, like online communications and job searching, Connecting for Good helps under-resourced families, senior citizens and the disabled to experience all of the possibilities that the World Wide Web has to offer
+By teaching everyday digital skills, like online communications and job searching, Connecting for Good helps under-resourced families, senior citizens and the disabled to take advantag of all resources the Internet has to offer.

-We are conducting regularly scheduled free classes ans one-on-one and hands-on digital tutorials at our centers located at 3101 Troost in Kansas City, Missouri and at 2006 N 3rd Street in Kansas City, Kansas.
-Our mobile computer labs travels throughout the metro area to provide classes at several different locations, including Kansas City Public Library branches, neighborhood associations and other community organizations. (see the schedule)
+We are conducting regularly scheduled free classes and one-on-one and hands-on digital tutorials at our centers located at 3210 Michigan Ave. in Kansas City, Missouri and at 2006 N 3rd Street in Kansas City, Kansas.
+Our mobile computer lab travels throughout the metro area to provide classes at several different locations, including Kansas City Public Library branches, neighborhood associations and other community organizations. (see the schedule)